The Lowry Family

 Joseph Trevor Lowry

-Birth: 4 October 1867, in Kells district, county Meath, Ireland
+Birth: 4 October 1867, at Headfort Place, Kells, county Meath, Ireland

 Father: Joseph Lowry